 The general responsibilities of Maritime Authorities related to the provision of PNT services may be derived from Chapter V of the IMO Safety of Life at Sea (SOLAS) convention, which states:

-Regulation 13 - Establishment and operation of aids to navigation
+"Regulation 13 - Establishment and operation of aids to navigation

 1. Each Contracting Government undertakes to provide, as it deems practical and necessary either individually or in co-operation with other Contracting Governments, such aids to navigation as the volume of traffic justifies and the degree of risk requires.